Jtachan/PyAI_Portfolio/README.md

 <img src="covid_drowsiness_detector/imgs/mix_front.png" alt="mix_front" width=500>

 ## AutoEncoder: From Lidar-Range to Camera image (RAE2Cam)
-When working with lidar systems at an automotive environment one of the main problems is to identify the scene at the lidar data.
+When working with lidar systems at an automotive environment, one of the main problems is to identify the scene at the lidar data.
-This could be an easier problem to solve if the 3D Point Cloud Data (PCD) could be analyzed as an image, because Computer Vision is a very wide field that already has a lot of background.
+This could be an easier problem to solve if the 3D Point Cloud Data (PCD) could be analyzed as an image, because Computer Vision is a very wide field that already has a lot of backgrounds.

 The main goal of this project was to create a Deep Neural Network (DNN), named AutoEncoder (AE), that could obtain a camera-like image from a lidar-range image.